Doing Business in Japan

 Socialising with colleagues

 A calm, humble, introverted personality style is likely to be respected by the Japanese, while the brash extrovert is considered untrustworthy and offensive.
-There's an exception to this, though, and it starts once the meetings are over for the day, and the evening's social activities commence.
-This is where the sombre, sober rules of engagement that govern the office culture can be suspended in favour of wild abandon.
-In fact, getting drunk with a client – or at least as drunk as they are – may be considered a key part of solidifying the relationship and progressing the deal.
+There's an exception to this, though, and it starts once the meetings are over for the day and the evening's social activities commence.
+This is where the sombre, sober rules of engagement that govern the office culture can be suspended in favour of relaxed socialising.
+In fact, going drinking with a client and getting tipsy – or at least as tipsy as they are – may be considered a key part of solidifying the relationship and progressing the deal.
 Rest assured that unless an actual crime has been committed no one will speak of the evening’s more salacious events the next day once business etiquette is restored.

 Dos and don’ts of business in Japan